-[00:37:17] Benjamin Straumann: But with Cicero, the founders now start perceiving this foundational order as based on natural laws as Scott pointed out, but also, as really a kind of law and it enters constitutional thought, you know.
-You see, Wilson during the ratification debates, defend the supremacy court, by saying, "Sure, this is actually law.
-And if lower levels of law do conflict with it, then, you know, they have go, they have to be declared void or we have to somehow make sense of this hierarchy."
-And I think this hierarchy in really perceiving the underlying legal order as really legal is a pretty influential idea of Cicero's with which he tries to give fine grain shape and legal shape to the idea of a rational order rational, political order.
+[00:36:40] Benjamin Straumann: But, with Cicero, the founders now start perceiving this foundational order as based in natural law, as Scott pointed, but also as really a kind of law, and it enters constitutional thought.
+You see Wilson during the ratification debates defend the supremacy clause by saying, "Sure, this is actually law.
+And, if lower levels of law do conflict with it, then they have to go they have to be declared void, or we have to somehow make sense of this hierarchy."

+[00:37:07] Benjamin Straumann: And, I think this hierarchy and really perceiving the underlying legal order as really legal is a pretty influential idea of Cicero's, with which he tries to give fine grain shape and legal shape to the idea of a rational order, rational political order.

-[00:38:04] Jeffrey Rosen: So interesting.
-And you do such a marvelous job in, showing us how direct Locke's writings on natural law were in drawing on Cicero.
-And, as you say, Locke recommended just two books on, ethics one was Cicero's On Duties and the other one, a Bible.
+[00:37:25] Jeffrey Rosen: So interesting, and you do such a marvelous job in showing us how direct Locke's writings on natural law were in drawing on Cicero and as you say, Locke recommended just two books on ethics, one was Cicero's On Duties.
+And the other, the Bible.
 So crucially insightful.

-Scott, you started, you introduced the Tusculans Disputations which I read, and Caroline introduced us to the distinction between public and private happiness.
-And I suggested that perhaps one connection between them, and Cicero, and the enlightenment thought was that a personal self-government was necessary for political self-government.
+[00:37:45] Jeffrey Rosen: Scott, you introduced the Tusculan Disputations, which I read, and Caroline introduced us to the distinction between public and private happiness, and I suggested that perhaps one connection between them and Cicero and the enlightenment thought was that personal self-government was necessary for political self-government.
 We had to find the inner tranquility of mind and mastering of our unreasonable passions on a personal level in order to be good citizens and have a balanced constitution at a political level.

-Might that work, or how would you describe the Ciceronian conception of the relation between public and private happiness?
+[00:38:14] Jeffrey Rosen: Might that work, or how would you describe the Ciceronian conception of a relation between public and private happiness?

-[00:39:01] Scott Nelson: I mean I think that they're certainly related.
-I mean, unfortunately it's rather banal of me to say that you sort of need to have both.
-When, you just mentioned there, it kind of reminds me though part of what you just said, but it reminds me of what Friedrich Von Hayek once said in one of his essays, he said that "If we have to wait for everyone to be virtuous before we can have freedom, then we're going to have to wait for a very long time indeed."
-You know.
+[00:38:20] Scott Nelson: I mean, I think that they're certainly related.
+I mean, unfortunately, it's rather banal of me to say, but you sort of need to have both.
+When what you just mentioned there, it kind of reminds me, though what you just said, but it reminds me of what Friedrich von Hayek once said in one his essays.
+He said that if we have to wait for everyone to be virtuous before we can have freedom, then we're gonna have to wait for a very long time, indeed.
 So we might start with the freedom first even though it might lead to some bad outcomes from time to time.

-Indeed that's the view that Cicero seems to take as well, because the polity Rome is not about making citizens virtuous.
-And I mean, it should, we should try to tend in that direction, liberty comes first.
-Whereas, if your goal is ultimately to make everyone virtuous, then that may entail a great deal of restraints on people's liberty.
+[00:38:52] Scott Nelson: That's the view that Cicero seems to take as well, because the polity, Rome is not about making citizens virtuous.
+I mean, it should, we should try to tend in that direction, but liberty comes first, whereas if your goal is ultimately to make everyone virtuous, then that may entail a great deal of restraints on people's liberty.